-The Work of Art and the Art of Life
+The Dancing Monk and the Rhythm of Divine Life

 Art, religion, ritual, dance, and song are not different phenomena, but moments in an existential struggle to act vicariously upon the world—bringing it into being.
 By Michael Jackson